MeltanoLabs/tap-airbyte-wrapper/README.md

 First, configure your tap by creating a configuration json file.
 In this example we will call it `github.json` since this tap may use many configurations for different sources.

-> 🙇🏾‍♂️ This is an example to show `airbyte_spec` and `airbyte_config`, it does _not_ represent a complete [source-github](https://docs.airbyte.com/integrations/sources/github) config

-> ❗️ Remember the required keys for `airbyte_config` can be dumped to stdout by running --about **with** --config /path/to/FILE where FILE minimally contains just the airbyte_spec/image value
+> ❗️ Remember the required keys for `airbyte_config` can be dumped to stdout by running `tap-airbyte --about --config /path/to/FILE` where FILE minimally contains just the airbyte_spec.image value

 ```json
 {